Cost: between £65 and £88 – Shop around!!

 Auto-Finesse Illusion contains 48% T1 Grade Brazilian Carnauba Wax by volume, with the remainder being made up by synthetic polymers, and gloss-intensifying oils.

 I have used this wax a few times now before I decided to write this review.
 My first experience wasn’t good but I worked it out that it was me doing it wrong.
 Take the lid of this wax and I wanted to eat it, a delicate strawberry smell greets you and I loved it.

-My paint was fine and only claybarred a month or so ago, it was smooth to the touch.
-There was no need to strip wax and start again.
+My paint was fine and only clay barred a month or so ago, it was smooth to the touch.
+There was no need to strip wax and start gain.
 So my problem started with step three where it says ‘apply was sparingly’ I thought I was applying sparingly by using a nice new Meguiar’s sponge pad.
 Wrong.
 I tried to spread it out evenly but I made a real mess of it.
 You can clearly see from these pics how thick it was.

 I carried on thinking it wouldn’t be that hard to get off.
 Wrong.
 I used a new good quality microfiber cloth and I was in trouble.
 The cloth clogged up so quickly I was just spreading it around again.
 So I had to revert to revert to my get out of jail cloth.
 This was again an Auto Finesse Tweed cloth, designed to stop the clogging scenario.
 It worked, it removed the wax but it also needed another new cloth to remove the odd smear.